rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-1-set-of-sets-to-tree.md

 1. In order to embed the information which node a set represents, the sets need to contain the nodes in such a way that, based on any given set, the corresponding node can be identified. (=> `(N subset-of V)`).
-2. In order for the resulting tree to have the same amount of nodes, the hierarchy must hold one set per node. (=> `(#P == #N)`).
+2. In order for the resulting tree to have as many nodes as there are sets in `P`, the hierarchy must contain one set per node. (=> `(#P == #N)`).
-3. A method must exist that allows to reliably determine which node a set represents.
-Because of that, the node a set represents must be a node of the corresponding set. (=> `node-of: P -> N`).
+3. A method must exist that allows to uniquely determine which node a set represents.
+Because of that, the node a set represents must be an element of the corresponding set. (=> `node-of: P -> N`).

 Note that these requirements will be referred to as "req-1" to "req-3".

 **CLARIFICATION**
-A strict hierarchy satisfies all of the above requirements, if the CE each set holds is identical to the node it represents.
+A strict hierarchy satisfies all of the above requirements, if the CE of each set is identical to the node it represents.

 (req-1) `(V == N)` => `(N subset-of V)`.
 That is, each set is guaranteed to have access to the node it represents.